percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xbstream/xbstream.rst

 The utility also tries to minimize its impact on the OS page cache by using the appropriate ``posix_fadvise()`` calls when available.

-When compression is enabled with |xtrabackup| all data is being compressed, including the transaction log file and meta data files, using the specified compression algorithm.
+When compression is enabled with *Percona XtraBackup* all data is being compressed, including the transaction log file and meta data files, using the specified compression algorithm.
 The only currently supported algorithm is ``quicklz``.

-The resulting files have the qpress archive format, i.e., every ``*.qp`` file produced by |xtrabackup| is essentially a one-file qpress archive and can be extracted and uncompressed by the `qpress file archiver
+The resulting files have the qpress archive format, i.e., every ``*.qp`` file produced by *Percona XtraBackup* is essentially a one-file qpress archive and can be extracted and uncompressed by the `qpress file archiver
 <http://www.quicklz.com/>`_.
 This means that there is no need to decompress
 entire backup to restore a single table as with :file:`tar.gz`.